 What is The Chalkboard Life?

 This newsletter is for teachers of all stripes.
 Teachers who care about their teaching, and care about their students.
+Teachers who want to understand the future world into which they are sending their students.
 Teachers who are sometimes overwhelmed by the impact of ever-changing technology on everything they do and would like to understand it better, and ponder the future of their work.
 Teachers who want to join a community of people with similar cares and concerns.

 I seek to build a community of teachers, at all levels, who want to reflect deeply on the importance of what they do, and the realities of their challenges.
 To understand better the impact that technology has had on their work.
 A place that celebrates the moments of the heart that remind teachers why they put up with the daily difficulties of the job.
 This is the place to think about these challenges and those moments, and reflect on them.

 The weekly missive will primarily be short personal essays by me expressing my thoughts on these topics, based on nearly 30 years of teaching experience.
-This is not intended to be scholarship, or data driven in any way.
-It will also include a Recommendation of a book or music (or tea, or a drink) to help you get through the coming week.
-And either a Quote of the week or a Question of the week.
+But I also seek to build a community here, not just a megaphone.
+So I want your comments, and guest posts!
+Each week, I will also include a Recommendation of a book or music (or tea, or a drink) to help you get through the coming week.
+And either an inspirational Quote of the week or a Question of the week.

 Sound interesting?
 Subscribe to get full access to the newsletter and website!
 Never miss an issue.

 Q: Why is this newsletter called The Chalkboard?
 Most classrooms do not use chalkboards any more!

 A: The newsletter is called The Chalkboard Life because it is a metaphor for what we all do - teach - using technology of various kinds.
 Chalkboards were the original teaching technology, and like all technology in teaching, were resisted at first.
 More about this topic can be found here: